hiltmon/hiltmon.github.io/content/blog/be-organized-and-productive/index.md

 ---
 title: "Be Organized and Productive"
-date: 2012-12-26 16:59:00-0400
+date: 2012-12-26T16:59:00-04:00
 tags: [ Productivity, Slogger ]
 ---

 The theme of 2012 was all about getting organized and productive using software.
-I may have spent 2012 developing [Kifu](http://www.kifuapp.com) and some internal applications for clients, but I spent a lot of time this year getting better organized and more productive on my Mac. *It’s ridiculous how much this has paid off.*
+I may have spent 2012 developing Kifu and some internal applications for clients, but I spent a lot of time this year getting better organized and more productive on my Mac. *It's ridiculous how much this has paid off.*

 So, instead of a *cool-products-of-2012-year-in-review* post, here are many of the things I do and tools I use to be organized and productive, with thanks to those to shared the ideas with us.
 Maybe these ideas, tools and folks can help you too.